Yamazaki-Teiichi Prize

-Yamazaki-Teiichi Prize is an award given annually by the Foundation for Promotion of Material Science and Technology of Japan (MST) to people who have achieved outstanding, creative results, with practical effect, by publishing theses, acquiring patents, or developing methods, technologies and the like and/or people with strong future potential for achieving such results.
-Chairman of the selection committee is Professor Hideki Shirakawa, the winner of the 2000 Nobel Prize in chemistry.
-The prize was established in commemoration of the late Teiichi Yamazaki, the first chairman of the MST's Board of Directors, for his contributions to scientific, technological and industrial development and human resource cultivation.
+The Yamazaki-Teiichi Prize is an award given annually by the Foundation for Promotion of Material Science and Technology of Japan (MST) to people who have achieved outstanding, creative results with practical effects by publishing theses, acquiring patents, or developing methods, technologies, and the like, and to people with strong potential for achieving such results in the future.
+The chairman of the selection committee is Professor Hideki Shirakawa, winner of the 2000 Nobel Prize in Chemistry.
+The prize was established in commemoration of the late Teiichi Yamazaki, the first chairman of the MST's Board of Directors, for his contributions to scientific, technological, and industrial development and human resource cultivation.

 Fields

 The Yamazaki-Teiichi Prize is awarded in the following four fields.
-Prizewinners receive an award diploma, a gold medal, and cash award of JPY 3,000,000 (aprox.
-US$30K) per full Prize in each area.
+Prizewinners receive an award diploma, a gold medal, and a cash award of JPY 3,000,000 (approximately US$30,000) per full prize in each area.